mstubna/mountaintrackapps/source/content/index.md

   <div class="project row">
     <div class="small-12 medium-7 columns">
-      <h5>Data driven web applications optimized for the iPad</h5>
+      <h5>Data driven web applications</h5>
-      <p>We developed <a href="http://fatiguemeter.com" target="_blank">fatiguemeter.com</a>, a full-stack web application for <a href="http://pulsarinformatics.com" target="_blank">Pulsar Informatics</a>, a fatigue risk management company.</p>
+      <p>Developed <a href="http://fatiguemeter.com" target="_blank">fatiguemeter.com</a>, a full-stack web application for <a href="http://pulsarinformatics.com" target="_blank">Pulsar Informatics</a>, a fatigue risk management company.</p>
-      <p>Through interactive data visualizations optimized for use on the iPad, this app enables users to manage human fatigue risk in the aviation industry with unparalleled ease and an intuitive user experience.</p>
+      <p>Through interactive data visualizations optimized for use in browsers and on the iPad, this app enables users to manage human fatigue risk in the aviation industry with unparalleled ease and an intuitive user experience.</p>
       <a href="http://fatiguemeter.com" target="_blank" class="button small radius">Go to fatiguemeter.com</a>
     </div>
     <div class="small-12 left medium-4 columns">